 Teddy let out a laugh.
 “So you want to borrow some money?”

 “Or floo powder,” Victoire said quickly.
 “We were thinking we could just floo to the shop, and hope that nobody notices that we weren’t on the train.”

 He looked at her skeptically, and then glanced over at Fred.
 “Won’t your sister notice that you weren’t there for her first ride on the Hogwarts Express?”

 Fred winced and ran a hand over his face.
 “Probably,” he said after a moment.
 “But I’ll make it up to her, and Rox wouldn’t rat me out.”

 Teddy surveyed them both for a minute, and then heaved a sigh.
 “All right.
 I’ll give you the floo powder to get you to the shop.”

 “Thank—” Victoire started to say, and he held up a hand.

-If you want to read more about these characters, you should check out some of my other fics.
+If you don’t want to wait to read more about these characters, you should check out some of my other fics.
 "Fish Out of Water" features all three, "Fortune Favors the Bold," "Cloud Nine," and "Dark Side of the Moon" focus more on Victoire/Teddy, and "In a Brown Study" is about Teddy.